 Our Community Garden Program began in September of 2011 at our Main Branch in Theodore, AL with the mission and long-term goal to provide fresh, nutritious produce to our agency partners, educate the public about the benefits of growing their own produce and promote environmental awareness in the community.
-This is the first garden in the food bank's initiative to place community gardens in neighborhoods with high food hardship.
+The program encompasses our onsite garden, educational workshops and resources for organizations in our service area to start their own gardens.

 Our Community Garden Program also provides resources to community gardens within our service area.
 Bay Area Food Bank can provide help with the following:

 Planning and Breaking Ground

 Marketing and Promotion

 Click the map below for community gardens in Mobile and Baldwin Counties.
 We often encounter people who are interested in community gardens, but aren’t aware of any active gardens near them.
 This map serves to connect gardens to their neighbors.